jenlee-tech/FinalAPI_LittleLemon/readme.md

 - JasonDeliverer
 - admin

-The password for all of them: course\*1
+The password for all of them: **course\*1**

-Each user has a token - log into the admin panel to view the tokens.
+Each of the above user has a token - log into the admin panel and copy and paste the tokens in the Insomnia tool so that endpoints can be tested.